ioniq-io/automated-server-setup/README.md

     - Automatic dotnet core server
         - NGINX reverse proxy (Required)
         - PM2 Service manager (Required)
-        - SSL Registration and Setup (Under development)
+        - SSL Registration and Setup (Optional)

 # How to use: